andreizhirnov/data-conscious-marginal-effects/Stata-examples.md

 ### Plotting marginal effects

-Replace the values of the covariates (except the constitutive terms) with their means and compute the marginal effects.
+Replace the values of the covariates (except the constitutive terms) with their means and compute the marginal effect of logged FDI flows (`l_l_flows`).
 We also would like to bin the values of logged flows to avoid overplotting later on.

     use temp,clear
     foreach y of global varlist {